 Priscilla Bell, Phd has extensive experience in the administration of higher education institutions.
-Her experience includes severing as president of several colleges in Idaho, Washington and New York.
+Her experience includes serving as president of several colleges in Idaho, Washington and New York.
 In addition to her extensive management experience, she has led workshops and seminars for college faculty and staff on facilitating organizational change, assertiveness training, problem solving and decision making, leadership styles and effectiveness, and motivation.

 Ph.D.
 Higher Education Administration (Community College Leadership) –